i18next/next-i18next/README.md

 ## How does it work?

-The `next-i18next.config.js` file that we use in the set up acts as a wrapper by providing the configuration between next-i18next, i18n, and NextJs.
+Your `next-i18next.config.js` file will act as a wrapper, providing configuration for `next-i18next`, `i18next`, and NextJs.

 We add a wrapper in `_app.js` after configuration. `appWithTranslation` allows us to send `t` function and `i18n instance` into our components through props which comes from `i18next`.
 Afterwards,  we use `serverSideTranslation` in our page-level components which is a HOC which responsible for passing translations and configuration options into pages as props.